saylesss88/nix-book/src/nixpkgs/local_package.md

 - **Older categories (e.g., `pkgs/misc/`, `pkgs/applications/`):** Packages
-  within these directories typically use `default.nix` as their definition file (e.g., `pkgs/misc/testPackage/default.nix`). **These packages are NOT automatically included** in the top-level `pkgs` set; they _must_ be explicitly added via a `callPackage` entry in `pkgs/top-level/all-packages.nix`.
+  within these directories typically use `default.nix` as their definition file (e.g., `pkgs/misc/testPackage/default.nix`). **These packages are NOT automatically included** in the top-level `pkgs` set; they _must_ be This chapter will assume you have already have a cloned fork of Nixpkgs. explicitly added via a `callPackage` entry in `pkgs/top-level/all-packages.nix`.
 This is the method demonstrated in this chapter for our `testPackage`.

 - **The new `pkgs/by-name/` convention:** This is the _preferred location for new packages_.